DaveBenham/VenomModules/README.md

 Trigger and gate high outputs are 10 volts, and low outputs 0 volts.

 ### CLOCK Input
-The Rhythm Explorer will not run properly until a 24 or 48 PPQN (pulses per quarter note) clock is patched into the CLOCK input.
+The Rhythm Explorer will not run properly until a 24, 48, or 96 PPQN (pulses per quarter note) clock is patched into the CLOCK input.
 By default Rhythm Explorer expects 24 PPQN.
-The "Clock input PPQN" option within the module context menu gives options for either 24 or 48 PPQN.
+The "Clock input PPQN" option within the module context menu gives options for 24, 48 or 96 PPQN.

 ### RUN
 If the RUN input is not patched, then every press of the RUN button will toggle the run state on or off.
 The RUN button will be brightly lit while running, and off (actually very dimly lit) when not running.